 Five years later and there’s a DNT tool in virtually every browser (including Firefox, Internet Explorer, and Chrome).
 If you turn DNT on, it sends a signal in the HTTP header to the servers of the websites you visit.
 But unfortunately, it turns out that turning DNT on probably won’t change the kind or amount of data virtually all companies are collecting about your activities on their website.

-The problem is most websites either don’t honor DNT as its a voluntary system or choose to interpret it very loosely.
-It boils down to the fact that Web companies, ad agencies and the other stakeholders never reached an agreement to define what “do not track” meant in a practical sense.
+The problem is most websites either don’t honor DNT, as it is a voluntary system, or they choose to interpret it very loosely.
+It boils down to the fact that web companies, ad agencies, and the other stakeholders never reached an agreement to define what “do not track” means in a practical sense.

 “It was conceived to be a uniform signal,” said Sid Stamm, one of the three co-founders of DNT.
 But, “part of the problem is there’s a wide range of expectations,” Stamm continued.

-The net result is that companies like Yahoo and Google who want to track as much information as possible about users in order to sell/use the information for profit choose to loosely interpret or ignore DNT and gather copious amounts of data on all users even if they “opt out” via DNT.
-The only government regulations in this area are some state laws requiring companies to publicly state whether they honor DNT or not.
+The end result is that companies like Yahoo and Google, who want to track as much information as possible about users in order to sell/use the information for profit, choose to loosely interpret or ignore DNT and gather copious amounts of data on all users even if they “opt out” via DNT.
+The only government regulations in this area are some state laws requiring companies to publicly state whether or not they honor DNT.